B-UMMI/INNUca/README.md

       --skipSPAdes          Tells the programme to not run SPAdes and consequently MLST analysis (requires SPAdes contigs) (default:
                             False)
+      --skipPilon           Tells the programme to not run Pilon correction (default: False)
       --skipMLST            Tells the programme to not run MLST analysis (default:
                             False)